jredfox/evilnotchlib/README.md

 TileStackSync Events fires on both client and server allows for denial of permissions Adds the seed to f3 again per world
-PCapabilities an external capability system for the entity player on server side TestTransformer(ASMHelper) allows you to: replace methods,replace classes, remove methods,add methods, add fields, remove fields
+PCapabilities an external capability system for the entity player on server side TestTransformer(ASMHelper) allows you to: replace methods,replace classes, and other usefull stuffs remove methods,add methods, add fields, remove fields

 Future: